Some people struggle to get a good network signal at home – things like thick walls, basements and certain types of glass can reduce your signal.

 Up to four people can connect to your Signal Box at any one time.
 However, if you have a slower broadband connection this could be limited to one or two people connecting at the same time.

-As Signal Box uses broadband to create a signal, it will use some of your of your home broadband allowance.
+As Signal Box uses broadband to create a signal, it will use some of your home broadband allowance.
 To give you a guide – a 20 minute call will use around 9MB.
 For an average household we predict the Signal Box will use around 500MB a month, but it depends how many calls you make and messages you send.

 When you use Signal Box, we recommend you connect to your home WiFi because it saves on your monthly data allowance and is generally faster.